Find and fix writing mistakes instantly

 - Tina hasn’t exercised today.

-Both modals and auxiliaries comprise the list of helping verbs.
-Modals add uncertainty to whether something will or will not occur.
-Just like with the list of linking verbs, the list of modals is also small and therefore easy to remember:
+Both modals and auxiliaries can be found on a list of helping verbs.
+Modals are usually followed by the infinitive of another verb.
+Just like the list of linking verbs, the list of modals within the list of helping verbs is also small and therefore easy to remember.
+A verbs list with modal verbs is given below.

-Here are some examples of how modals explain uncertainty, obligation, and possibility.
+Here are some examples of how modals, from the above list of verbs, explain uncertainty, obligation, and possibility.

 - I must go to school today.